7th Biennial New Perspectives in Flamenco History and Research Symposium

-Dr. Torres will present on concertist-composer Algeciras, focusing on his professional and recording career, and exploring his musical language so as to observe to what extent it has renewed the flamenco guitar tradition to project it into the current world of music.
+Dr. Torres will present “Paco de Lucía y la Tradicción Guitarristica del Flamenco,” focusing on Paco de Lucía’s professional and recording career, and exploring his musical language so as to observe to what extent it has renewed the tradition of flamenco guitar while projecting it into the current of “world music.”

 Conference registration fees include access to Symposium presentations, a printed Symposium program, Festival Flamenco 32 tote bag, Festival Flamenco 32 commemorative program, boxed lunch, and refreshments.

 Presenter Registration: $30 (additional discount codes do not apply)

 Student Conference Registration: $75 (offer available for all students with valid student ID, required at check-in)

 *Attendee selects half-day Saturday attendance (includes Friday programming and either 9:00 am-12:00 pm or 1:00 pm-4:00 pm Saturday, includes lunch and entry to Keynote Speaker presentation)